azlux/botamusique/README.md

 ## Features

 1. **Support multiple music sources:**
-    - Music in local folders (which can be uploaded through the web interface).
+    - Music files in local folders (which can be uploaded through the web interface).
     - Youtube/Soundcloud URLs and playlists (everything supported by youtube-dl).
     - Radio stations from URL and http://www.radio-browser.info API.
 2. **Modern and powerful web remote control interface.** Powered by Flask.
 Which supports: